Lenovo Watch: Lenovo Watch 9

+The Lenovo Watch 9 costs $20, an analog hybrid smart watch that is waterproof.
+The design of the watch has a classic face and has Bluetooth 5.0.
+The watch runs on a single cell battery that lasts up to 4-8 months.
+The watch also monitors sleep, steps, and calories.

 Lenovo Watch S

-The Lenovo Watch S is a budget-friendly smartwatch introduced by Lenovo in June 2025.
-It features a 1.43-inch circular AMOLED display with a resolution of 466 × 466 pixels, encased in a stainless steel frame measuring 0.9 cm in thickness.
-The device comes with two interchangeable straps, including a leather option with a magnetic clasp for ease of use.
+The Lenovo Watch S is a budget smartwatch introduced by Lenovo in June 2025.
+It features a 1.43-inch circular AMOLED display with a resolution of 466 × 466 pixels, housed in a stainless steel case measuring 0.9 cm in thickness.
+The device is supplied with two interchangeable straps, including a leather strap with a magnetic clasp.

-Designed for health and fitness enthusiasts, the Watch S offers over 70 sports modes and supports 24/7 health monitoring through an intelligent heart rate algorithm.
-Additional health features include sleep tracking, calorie counting, health reminders, and an emergency SOS function.

-The smartwatch is equipped with a built-in microphone and speaker, enabling Bluetooth 5.3 connectivity for making and receiving calls directly from the device.
-It also supports local music playback and voice navigation, enhancing its utility during workouts and daily activities.
-The Watch S boasts an IP68 rating for water and dust resistance.
+The Watch S is designed for health and fitness tracking and supports more than 70 sports modes.
+It provides continuous health monitoring, including heart rate tracking via an intelligent algorithm, sleep tracking, calorie measurement, health reminders, and an emergency SOS function.
+The smartwatch includes a built-in microphone and speaker, enabling Bluetooth 5.3 calling directly from the device.
+Additional features include local music playback and voice navigation.
+The Watch S carries an IP68 rating, indicating resistance to water and dust.

-Powered by a 300mAh battery, the Lenovo Watch S delivers up to 7 days of battery life under normal usage and up to 10 days with moderate use.
-Priced at 499 Yuan (approximately \$70 USD), it is currently available in China, with global availability yet to be announced.
+The device is powered by a 300mAh battery, offering up to 7 days of battery life under typical usage and up to 10 days with moderate use.
+The Lenovo Watch S is priced at 499 Yuan (approximately US$70) and is currently available in China, with no announced plans for international release.

 Lenovo Watch X

-Watch X came out in 2018 with $70 price tag.
+The Lenovo Watch X is a smartwatch introduced by Lenovo in 2018, and priced at US$70.
 The Watch X hardware has had security issues.
+The watch features a 1.5 inch OLED display, cased in a zinc alloy casing, with a stainless steel and milanese band.